Custom Error and Maintenance Pages

 SCALINGO_STOPPED_PAGE_URL: if the application has no running container.

-SCALINGO_TIMEOUT_ERROR_URL: if the application timed out.
+SCALINGO_TIMEOUT_ERROR_URL: if the application returns a 504 HTTP response or timed out.

 The usage is the following: